gravenix/codeigniter-gulp/README.md

 When you modify these file with gulp running it'll be handled and refresh your browser.

+More info:
+ - In */js* folder files that names end with **.min.js** won't be minified but just copied

 ### Configuration File

 The configuration file is called **project-config.json** and is located in root folder